Lebesby Municipality: Coat of arms

 The coat of arms was granted on 22 July 1988.
 The official blazon is "Per fess embattled grady with three steps and two peaks Or and Sable" (Delt av gult og svart ved tredobbelt tindesnitt med to tinder).
 This means the arms have a field (background) that is divided by a line that is "embattled grady".
 A line embattled grady consists of series of two or three steps, as if each merlon has a smaller merlon atop it.
 The field below the line has a tincture of sable and the field above the line has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The idea is that the arms represent the Finnkirka ("the Finn Church"), a cliff by the sea in the municipality.
 This cliff formation has the appearance of a church, and in former times was used by Sami people as a place of sacrifice.
 The arms were designed by Arvid Sveen.

 Geography

 The municipality consists of the areas around the Laksefjorden, including the eastern part of the Sværholt Peninsula and the western half of the Nordkinn Peninsula.
 At the entrance to the Kjøllefjorden at the northwestern tip of the Nordkinn Peninsula, one finds the spectacular Finnkirka sea cliff, so named because of its soaring spires that look like a church.
-On the other side of the Oksefjorden on the northern end of the peninsula, the Kinnarodden cape (shared with the municipality of Gamvik) is the northernmost point on the European mainland.
+On the other side of the Oksefjorden on the northern end of the peninsula, the Kinnarodden cape (shared with Gamvik Municipality) is the northernmost point on the European mainland.
 There are several large lakes in the municipality including Kjæsvannet, Store Måsvannet, and Suolojávri.
+The highest point in the municipality is the 1066.78 m tall mountain Rásttigáisá.